All Episodes

 But the government proved it can't even run this.

-It's the most simple transaction that Americans engage in the automobile trade-in.
+It's the most simple transaction that Americans engage in, the automobile trade-in.

-And they can't even manage this.
+And they can't even manage this, a $1 billion program.

 But it does reveal, despite all the flaws, it reveals how you really stimulate an economy.